Meredith's Husband | SEO for People Who Don't Like SEO

 Case Study: Turning a Sh*t Blog into a Good Blog (part 1)

-August 11, 2024 A professional photographer and her SEO husband Episode 121
+A professional photographer and her SEO husband Episode 121

 Meredith and her husband discuss her recent blogs and how to make them stronger.
 Meredith's husband reviews a single blog, noting that while the content is good, it's better suited to be content for the main website rather than a blog post.
 He explains how to adjust the blog to provide more value and engage readers without being overly sales-oriented.